Religion in Cuba

+Christianity is the most widely professed religion in Cuba, with Catholicism being its largest denomination.
+A significant share of the Cuban population is either non-religious or practices folk religions.

+Before the arrival of Spanish missionaries, the people residing in the territory of modern-day Cuba practiced a variety of faiths.

+Overview

 The Cuban population has historically been Christian, primarily Roman Catholic, although the irreligious population has grown substantially in recent decades.
 Catholicism in Cuba is in some instances profoundly modified and influenced through syncretism.
 A common syncretic religion is Santería, which combined the Yoruba religion of the African slaves with Catholicism and some Native American strands; it shows similarities to Brazilian Umbanda and has been receiving a degree of official support.

-The Roman Catholic Church estimates that 60 percent of the population is Catholic, but only 5% of that 60% attends mass regularly, while independent sources estimate that as few 1.5% of the population does so.
+The Roman Catholic Church estimates that 60 percent of the population is Catholic, but only 5% of that 60% attends mass regularly, while independent sources estimate that as few as 1.5% of the population does so.

-In a 2015 survey sponsored by Univision, 44% of Cubans said they were not religious and 9% did not give an answer while only 34% said they were religious.
+A 2022 survey by Observa Cuba found that 49% of the population professed a religion.
+In a 2015 survey sponsored by Univision, 44% of Cubans said they were not religious and 9% did not give an answer while 34% said they were religious.
 Membership in Protestant churches is estimated to be 5 percent and includes Baptists, Pentecostals, Seventh-day Adventists, Presbyterians, Anglicans, Methodists, Religious Society of Friends (Quakers) and Lutherans.
-In recent decades, Protestantism has seen some flourishing, Other Christian denominations include the Greek Orthodox Church, the Russian Orthodox Church, Jehovah's Witnesses and the Church of Jesus Christ of Latter-day Saints.
+In recent decades, Protestantism has seen some flourishing.
+Other Christian denominations include the Greek Orthodox Church, the Russian Orthodox Church, Jehovah's Witnesses and the Church of Jesus Christ of Latter-day Saints.

 Non-Christian minority religions in Cuba include Hinduism and Chinese folk religion, which each account for 0.2% of the population, as well as the Baháʼí Faith, Buddhism, Judaism, Islam and Neoreligions, which all have non-negligible numbers of followers accounting for less than 0.1% of Cuba's population.
 In addition to the above, 18.0% of Cubans declared themselves to be agnostic and 5.1% claimed to be atheists.